onera/cwipi/training/Python/01_Introduction/introduction.md

 <img src="schema_concept_mesh.svg" width="400">

-The interface mesh can be defined either in "nodal" connectivity (eg. for Finite Element solvers), by providing blocks of elements of the same type, or in "descending" connectivity (eg. for Finite Volume solvers), by providing the cell$\to$face and face$\to$vtx connectivities for volume coupling interfaces, or face$\to$edge and edge$\to$vtx for surface coupling interfaces.
+The interface mesh can be defined either in "nodal" connectivity (e.g. for Finite Element solvers), by providing blocks of elements of the same type, or in "descending" connectivity (e.g. for Finite Volume solvers), by providing the cell$\to$face and face$\to$vtx connectivities for volume coupling interfaces, or face$\to$edge and edge$\to$vtx for surface coupling interfaces.

 Note that **CWIPI** does not copy the interface mesh data.
 Also, if a code is involved in more than one coupling environment, it may have multiple interface meshes, or reuse the same in multiple couplings.